Affiliate links on Android Authority may earn us a commission. Learn more.

-If you ultimately decide that it’s best to choose a different budget phone, the Samsung Galaxy A32 5G ($279) is likely your best bet.
-It packs the same 5,000mAh battery with faster 15W charging, a better 5MP macro camera, 5G support, and higher RAM and storage options.
+If you ultimately decide that it’s best to choose a different budget phone, the Samsung Galaxy A14 5G ($199.99 at Samsung) is likely your best bet.
+It packs the same 5,000mAh battery with 15W charging, a sleek, modern design, a better 50MP primary camera, 5G support, and higher RAM and storage options.
 It’s a little pricier, but the upgrades and Samsung’s excellent software support make it well worth paying the extra.

 It’s also worth looking at the upgraded Moto G Power 5G.
 Obviously, the successor adds 5G to the mix, but it also bumps to a 120Hz Full HD Plus display, 15W wired charging, and Android 13 right out of the box.
 You can try the OnePlus Nord N300 ($228 at OnePlus), which ditches a triple-lens setup for just two and adds 33W charging to the mix.
 It still offers a headphone jack and expandable storage, proving that sometimes the best features are in the budget realm.

 Motorola Moto G Power (2022) top questions and answers

 The Moto G Power (2022) has a slower MediaTek processor and less powerful wired charging, but has a higher refresh rate display, a (limited) IP rating, and more RAM than the Moto G Power (2021).